DOW

 S&P 500 Equity Risk Premium

-Bonds continue to appear attractive relative to equities.
+Bonds continue to appear more attractive than equities.

 S&P 500 Equity Risk premium chart